Nassau County New York assistance programs.

 Options For Community Living, Inc. - AIDS or HIV patients, as well as their families, can access housing.
 The agency can also provide case management and assistance with rent, heating bills and utilities.
 1 Helen Keller Way; Suite 402, Hempstead, NY 11550, (516)481-6300

-Clothing and thrift stores - Families, children, the unemployed and others in Nassau County New York can receive a number of free items from clothing closets, churches, charities, and other locations.
+Free furniture, clothing and thrift stores - Families, children, the unemployed and others in Nassau County New York can receive a number of free items from clothing closets, churches, charities, furniture banks as well as other locations.
 Some non-profits will offer vouchers for these goods, while others will distribute them on site.
-The centers may offer winter coats, holiday assistance, school supplies, and other items to the needy.
-Read more Nassau County clothing closets.
+The centers may offer winter coats, holiday assistance, school supplies, furnitures for households, and other items to the needy.
+Read more Nassau County free clothing closets, furniture or school supplies.

 Nassau County Department Of Social Services Financial Assistance And Support Services - Temporary Assistance – A number of assistance programs are offered, including help with energy bills.
 Other services include electric, Gas, and Heating Payment Assistance, Food Stamps, Insurance, and referrals to state of New York and federal government assistance programs.
 60 Charles Lindbergh Blvd, Uniondale, New York 11553-2636, (516)227-8519

 Heating bill in Nassau County - Whether you need help in saving money on your gas and energy bills, financial assistance for paying them, or if your furnace needs repair, then low income families have several programs available to them.
 Both private and government grants and programs can help with wintertime expenses.
-Click here for more details.
+Click here for more details on heating bill help in Nassau County.

 LIPA –Seniors can apply for assistance.
 Funds can assist with paying their electric energy bills.
 Provides a onetime only credit of $200 through this special program established by the nonprofit LIPA.
 333 Earle Ovington Blvd., Uniondale, New York 11553, phone (800)490-0025